MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-04-when_to_operate.md

           seamless="seamless"
           frameborder="0"></iframe>

-<sub>If you answered no to this question then you should definitely operate around 4-5 AM, otherwise we would recommend operating in the timeframe spanning from 7AM until 00 AM.</sub>
+<sub>If you answered no to this question then you should definitely operate around 4-5 AM, otherwise we would recommend operating anywhere in the timeframe spanning from 7AM until 00 AM.</sub>

 <sub>When comparing the two figures, it is apparent that the early trips at 4-5 AM are long trips resulting in large fare amounts.
 This could be due to people leaving early for the airport or need to travel far for work.
 If you want to have small trips not leading you out of the city center then you should probably not operate the early mornings.</sub>